 Requests may be made for standby fire watch personnel as an approved alternate means of protection due to being unable to meet all provisions set forth by the local municipal fire code, the California Fire Code, and/or Title 19 of the California Code of Regulations regarding minimum fire and life safety requirements.

 The Cities of Burlingame and Millbrae and Town of Hillsborough, in accordance with California State Fire Code and local municipal codes, requires a key box or gate key switch to be installed to allow fire department access into a building or area.
 See ordering and installation information below.

 Fire apparatus access roads are required in accordance with California Fire Code Chapter 5.
 Click here for our apparatus requirements.

-Alternate Materials or Methods of Construction
+Request for Alternate Materials or Methods of Construction

 Requests for a fire incident report may be made by calling 650-558-7600.
 An administrative fee will apply.

 If you live next to a vegetated hillside (covered with vegetation or plant life) or your neighborhood is within a wildland-urban interface area, you should be aware of vegetation management practices to help reduce the possibility of a hillside fire from reaching your home.
 For a list of requirements and guidelines, please see San Mateo County’s Fire Safe website, www.firesafesanmateo.org, the California State Fire Marshal’s Office website at www.fire.ca.gov and our Vegetation Management page.

 Do you have a fire hazard concern in your neighborhood?
 To report a potential fire safety issue, please select a form below: